MilliPress/MilliRules/docs/core/packages.md

 ---
-post_title: 'Understanding the Package System'
+title: 'Understanding the Package System'
 post_excerpt: 'Deep dive into MilliRules package architecture, including PHP and WordPress packages, auto-loading, dependencies, and the PackageManager.'
 ---